ta-cc-2023/UE20CS351-Cloud-Computing-Problem-Statements/Project-4/README.md

-# Problem Statement 3 - Breaking down monoliths 🪨⛏️
+# Breaking down monoliths 🪨⛏️

 This problem statement has two objectives:
 - Get familiar with reading error stack trace and debugging code.